Akshat-Sharma-110011/Depression-Checker/README.md

 8. **Contributing**: Information on how others can contribute.
 9. **License**: A placeholder for your project license (you can choose the appropriate one, like MIT or GPL).

-This will make your GitHub repository easier to understand and use!